 5.3.
 For improving adaptive capacity of fishing communities

 The resilience of fishing communities to climate change depends on their adaptive capacity, which can be enhanced by policies that promote inclusivity, flexibility, experimentation, and failsafes, such as disaster relief or insurance.
 First, as indicated in the section above, the adaptive capacity of fishing communities can be enhanced by strengthening co-management systems that seek to leverage stakeholder knowledge and that their diverse opinions are considered (Wilson et al., 2018).
 Second, policies that promote livelihood diversification can help to buffer fishing communities against the negative impacts of heatwaves and climate change.
-For example, easing access to fishing permits can promote target species diversification and buffer revenues against heatwaves, climate change, and other market shocks (Cline et al., 2017; Sethi et al., 2014), though tradeoffs exist between ease of access and financial viability of permit structures.
+For example, easing access to fishing permits can promote target species diversification and buffer revenues against heatwaves, climate change, and other market shocks (Cline et al., 2017; Sethi et al., 2014), though tradeoffs exist between ease of access and financial viability of permit structures (cite).
 Third, the promotion and enhancement of state and federal Exempted Fishing Permits programs, which allow experimentation in new fisheries, conservation engineering, health and safety, environmental cleanup, and data collection that would otherwise be prohibited, could accelerate innovation in climate-ready strategies (Bonito et al., 2022).
 For example, Exempted Fishing Permits could be leveraged to stimulate an expanded purple sea urchin fishery that enhances kelp reforestation, design whale-safe fishing gear or practices that jointly prevent entanglements and fishery closures, or develop new fisheries-dependent data streams that enhance adaptive management.
 Fourth, enhancing programs that provide economic relief in response to negative environmental impacts can improve the resilience of fishing communities to climate change.
 This could be achieved by reforming the federal fisheries disasters relief program to be faster, more accurate, and more equitable in its assessment and distribution of disaster relief (L. Bellquist et al., 2021).
 Alternatively, this program could be complemented or replaced by novel fisheries insurance programs.
 If index-based, such programs could provide immediate payouts following an environmental trigger.
 As with the Caribbean Oceans and Aquaculture Sustainability Facility fisheries insurance, in which policy-holding nations only receive insurance payouts triggered by storms if they invest in best practices in fisheries management, insurance programs may even be designed to incentivize the adoption of climate-resilient management and/or fleet behavior (Sainsbury et al., 2019).

 6. Conclusions

-The 2014-16 Northeast Pacific heatwave was the largest marine heatwave on record (Laufkötter et al., 2020) and impacts of the heatwave on the fisheries of the North American West Coast provide important insights into improving the resilience of global fisheries to climate change.
+The 2014-16 Northeast Pacific heatwave was the largest marine heatwave on record (Laufkötter et al., 2020) and impacts of the heatwave on the fisheries of the Pacific Coast of the U.S. and Canada provide important insights into improving the resilience of global fisheries to climate change.
 The heatwave resulted in positive as well as negative ecological impacts, both of which generated challenges for fisheries management.
 Increasing the resilience of fisheries to future heatwaves and directional climate change will require improvements throughout fisheries social-ecological systems, from monitoring to management to the adaptive capacity of communities.
-Key improvements include expanding monitoring to provide early warnings of impacts, gain better mechanistic understanding of impacts, and inform predictive models of impacts; increasing the flexibility, adaptiveness, inclusiveness of management and using management strategy evaluation to guide strategic management decisions; and enhancing the adaptive capacity of fishing communities by promoting engagement, flexibility, experimentation, and failsafes.
+Key improvements include 1) expanding monitoring to provide early warnings of impacts, gain better mechanistic understanding of impacts, and inform predictive models of impacts; 2) increasing the flexibility, adaptiveness, inclusiveness of management and using management strategy evaluation to guide strategic management decisions; and 3) enhancing the adaptive capacity of fishing communities by promoting engagement, flexibility, experimentation, and failsafes.
 These improvements come with increased costs, which can be reduced through technological advancements, partnerships, and incentives that make monitoring and management more efficient (Bradley et al., 2019; Lomonico et al., 2021).
 Investments in these initiatives will be vital to ensuring that fisheries continue to support livelihoods, food, and nutrition for millions of people around the globe (Costello et al., 2020).

 Acknowledgements